louisbichard/notes/Revision/Cryptography/exam-questions.md

 #Network security

+###What is phishing and discuss methods of protective against it

 ###Discuss cookies in terms of security and privacy threats

 ###What are firewalls?
 What protection do they offer?
 Discuss different types of firewalls

+###Discuss four different techniques that firewalls can employ for protecting a network

 ###What is IPSec?
 What security service does it provide?
 Describe the AH and ESP version of the protocol.
 Describe the transport mode and tunnel mode.
 What are the advantages of using tunnel mode at the router/firewall of an internal network?
 (Note: you do not need to know the exact structure of the IPSec packets, concentrate on what security mechanisms are used e.g. MAC)